 Advantages And Disadvantages Of Bonus Shares

-Bonus shares means allotting additional free shares to existing shareholders to meet their liquidity requirements.
+Bonus shares involve allotting additional free shares to existing shareholders to meet their liquidity requirements.
 Unlike issuing fresh shares, bonus shares don’t add to the company’s earnings.

 A company facing liquidity issues offers bonus shares to existing shareholders to avoid paying a cash dividend.